Virginia Tech® home

 Wage Requirements

 Individuals who hold H-1B status through VT must be employees of VT.
 They must be paid at a rate that is equal to or exceeds the prevailing wage or actual wage rate—whichever is higher.
-To determine the prevailing wage and actual wage rates for a position, ISS will need to receive the Wage Analysis Worksheet.
+To determine the prevailing wage and actual wage rates for a position, GSS will need to receive the Wage Analysis Worksheet.
 They must also receive the same benefits as other individuals in the same job classification.
+The Wage Analysis Worksheet is submitted as part of the H-1B initiation process.

 Note: the required wage for immigration purposes may be higher than the wage HR advises is typical for the position.